TTrahan33/bikeshare_project/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
-The Udacity project repo on github was cloned, and the csv records were provided by Udacity
+The Udacity project repo on github was cloned from https://github.com/udacity/pdsnd_github and the csv records were provided by Udacity.